therockstarind/rockstar.bio/README.md

 - **Next.js**: The portfolio is built on Next.js, a React framework that offers server-side rendering, static site generation, and routing capabilities.
 - **Tailwind CSS**: The project utilizes Tailwind CSS, a highly customizable CSS framework, for efficient and responsive styling.
 - **MDX**: The portfolio supports MDX (Markdown with JSX), allowing you to write interactive and dynamic content using Markdown syntax and React components.
+- **TMDB API Integration**: The portfolio includes integration with the TMDB (The Movie Database) API.
+This integration allows you to fetch rating data from TMDB and showcase it on your website.
+You can display movie             ratings, favorite, and other relevant information to provide a rich and engaging user experience.
 - **Vercel**: The portfolio is deployed and hosted on Vercel, a cloud platform optimized for Next.js applications, ensuring fast and reliable performance.

 ## Installation